Kingston (biscuit)

-The Kingston is an Australian sweet biscuit that have been manufactured since 1926 by the American-owned Australian-based biscuit company, Arnott's Biscuits Holdings.
+The Kingston is an Australian sweet biscuit that has been manufactured since 1926 by the American-owned Australian-based biscuit company, Arnott's Biscuits Holdings.

-The Kingston biscuit consists of two individual, rounded, coconut biscuits with a chocolate cream filling.
-The Kingston biscuit falls under the 'Delicious Creams' family of Arnotts' sweet biscuits.
+The Kingston biscuit consists of two individual rounded desiccated coconut biscuits with a chocolate cream filling.
+The Kingston biscuit falls under the 'Delicious Creams' family of Arnott's sweet biscuits.
 The Kingston is widely available in Australia, sold in most supermarkets in 200 g packages of twelve individual biscuits, or as one of the five biscuits in the Arnott's Assorted Creams 500 g variety pack.
 It is commonly believed to be named after a city located near Hobart.

-The Kingston was ranked as No. 2 on Good Food's 2019 list ranking in the Arnotts' Family Assorted biscuits.
+The Kingston was ranked as No. 2 on Good Food's 2019 list ranking in the Arnott's Family Assorted biscuits.